jfcloutier/karma_system/design_notes/acting.md

 The phases `act` and `assess` are involved in setting goals, making and prioritizing plans, executing plans, and reviewing the success of extant goals and plans.

 Achieving a goal and the planned sub-goals it depends on requires coordination between a parent CA and its umwelt CAs.
 During any phase of its lifecycle, a CA receives events and messages.
-Events are multicasted by a CA to its umwelt CAs, whereas umwelt CAs send messages to their parent CAs.
+An event is multicasted by a CA to its umwelt or parent CAs, whereas a message targets a single CA.

 ### Action phases